Bad Hunting (Daughter of the Wildings, Book 2)

 Lainie sat up and leaned against his back, her head resting on his shoulder, her skin warm and soft against his.
 “What’s that?” she asked.

-He smiled to himself.
+His frown eased.
 Her laughter a moment ago and her curiosity were good signs.
-Ever since she had been forced to leave her home two ninedays ago after nearly being hanged by wizard-hating townsfolk, and then suddenly finding herself in the position of Silas’s student and his wife, she had seemed lost and off-balance.
-She missed her Pa, and the big cattlehounds Bunky and Snoozer, and Rat, the fat one-eared orange tomcat, and worried about them constantly.
-She also seemed uncertain around Silas a lot of the time, as though she was afraid he didn’t really want her around.
+Two ninedays ago, she had been forced to leave her home after nearly being hanged by wizard-hating townsfolk.
+At the same time, she had suddenly found herself in the position of Silas’s student and his wife.
+Ever since, she had seemed lost and off-balance.
+She missed her Pa and the ranch and her pets, and worried about them constantly, and seemed uncertain around Silas a lot of the time.
 Her father hadn’t exactly forced them to get married when Silas offered to take her with him and teach her, but Burrett Banfrey had made it very clear that his little girl wasn’t going anywhere with a man she wasn’t married to.
-Silas hoped she didn’t think he had only married her because her father made him; though he had only met her a little more than a month ago, he couldn’t imagine his life without her in it.
+Silas hoped she didn’t think he had only married her because her father made him.
+Though he had only met her a little more than a month ago, he couldn’t imagine his life without her in it.

 “It’s a message from the Mage Council,” he told her.
 “A hunter named Garis Horden thinks he’s onto something big down in the Bads and wants backup.”